wlgomes/upskill-nov22/README.md

 Continuation of previous day.

 Day 7 16-11:
 Decided to make a small card game.
 Today I have included (exe 2) the start of that game.
+I had this project as an exercise from previous certification.
+I completed it following a tutorial from those certification classes.

+Day 8 17-11:
+Progressed in the card game (now exe 3).
+Included levels and card funcionality.